-“Poldark” Brings High-Class Drama Back to Sundays
+“Poldark” Brings High-Class Drama Back to PBS

 For fans of British drama (and good TV), there’s no denying that Sundays just haven’t been the same since Downton Abbey aired its final episode in March.
 But one word has me looking forward to Sundays again – Poldark.
 This PBS Masterpiece series returns tonight for a second season after a roller coaster ride of a first.
 If you want drama, boy does this show ever bring it.
 Strap in, keep the tissues handy, and feast your eyes on a wonderful leading trio of actors and some truly beautiful English scenery (hello Cornwall!).